SIMULIA Abaqus Performance Article

 The best setting is the one that gives the best time reduction per resource used, not always the maximum available.

 A short pilot run can prevent hours of wasted time.
+This is especially useful for large nonlinear analyses where early mistakes are expensive.

 Use a pilot to confirm: